MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/irp-mj-create-named-pipe.md

 Otherwise, the filter driver should perform any needed processing and, depending on the nature of the filter, either complete the IRP or pass it down to the next-lower driver on the stack.

-Generally, filter drivers should not return **STATUS_PENDING** in response to **IRP_MJ_CREATE_NAMED_PIPE**.
+Generally, filter drivers should not return **STATUS_PENDING** in response to IRP_MJ_CREATE_NAMED_PIPE.
 However, if a lower-level driver returns **STATUS_PENDING**, the filter driver should pass this status value up the driver chain.

 ## Parameters

 A file system or filter driver calls [**IoGetCurrentIrpStackLocation**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-iogetcurrentirpstacklocation) with the given IRP to get a pointer to its own [**stack location**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/ns-wdm-_io_stack_location) in the IRP, shown in the following list as *IrpSp*.
 (The IRP is shown as *Irp*.)
-The driver can use the information that is set in the following members of the IRP and the IRP stack location in processing a create request:
+The driver can use the information that is set in the following members of the IRP and the IRP stack location in processing a create request.

 - *DeviceObject*